Mapping Network Storage

 - Select N: for "Drive:"

-- You will be prompted for your username and password, modify your username by
+- You may be prompted for your username and password, modify your username by

 - The N: drive should now show up in Explorer, under "This PC" in the "Network locations" section towards the bottom.